- Planning Your Trip

 - Need Help?

-Valley Metro has transitioned to a new in-person process for ADA Paratransit (“Dial-a-Ride”) Service eligibility determinations.
-The new in-person process includes a confidential interview with skilled, experienced staff and participation in a transit mobility assessment if needed.
-This new process allows for the best and most accurate consideration of a customer’s travel skills and abilities.
+Valley Metro has transitioned to an in-person process for ADA Paratransit (“Dial-a-Ride”) Service eligibility determinations.
+The in-person process includes a confidential interview with skilled, experienced staff and participation in a transit mobility assessment if needed.
+This process allows for the best and most accurate consideration of a customer’s travel skills and abilities.

 The transit mobility assessment or “transit walk” provides an opportunity for customers to navigate a simulated streetscape and transit system stations in an indoor environment.
 The Mobility Center was designed after studying similar centers around the western U.S., but incorporates the local look of our Valley transit system and neighborhoods.